HasiniWeerathunge/HasiniWeerathunge/README.md

 - 👋 Hi, I’m @HasiniWeerathunge
 - 👀 I’m interested in Neuroengineering, brain computer interfaces, and neuro stimulation research
-- 🌱 I’m currently learning SPeech motor control in populations with neurodegenerative diseases
+- 🌱 I’m currently learning Speech motor control in populations with neurodegenerative diseases
 - 💞️ I’m looking to collaborate on BCI projects with EEG data sharing
 - 📫 You can reach me at my email hasiniweerathunge@gmail.com or hasiniw@bu.edu or check my web profile at @hasinirw in twitter